NVIDIA/hpc-container-maker/docs/building_blocks.md

 must be specified.
 The default is False.

 - __repository__: The git repository of the package to build.
-One of this paramter or the `url` parameter must be specified.
+One of this paramter or the `package` or `url` parameters must be specified.

 - ___run_arguments__: Specify additional [Dockerfile RUN arguments](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md) (Docker specific).